 - Nuclear Medicine Technologist (Nuclear Med Tech)

 - Medical Radiation Dosimetrist

-In 2016, there was an estimated number of 20,100 jobs in the United States for Nuclear Medicine Technologist.
+In the United States, there were 20,100 jobs for Nuclear Medicine Technologist in 2016.
 New jobs are being produced at a rate of 10% which is above the national average.
 The Bureau of Labor Statistics predicts 2,000 new jobs for Nuclear Medicine Technologist by 2026.
 The BLS estimates 1,300 yearly job openings in this field.

 The states with the most job growth for Nuclear Medicine Technologist are Wyoming, Utah, and Alaska.
 Watch out if you plan on working in North Dakota, Hawaii, or Delaware.
 These states have the worst job growth for this type of profession.